A2-ai/quarto-plus/README.md

 The header filter parses the intermediate document for empty level 1 headers and removes them to prevent unwanted headers in the rendered Microsoft Word document.
 For the remaining headers, a tab character is inserted before each one in the rendered Word document to maintain formatting compliance.

 The image filter parses the intermediate document for image elements (i.e., images referenced via markdown syntax) and inserts the magic string before the image in the rendered Word document.
 A magic string is the sentinel value used by the reportifyr R package `{rpfy}:`, followed by the filename of the image.
+To avoid including magic strings in the rendered Word document, a user can add the following `{skip-magic=true}` to any images referenced using markdown syntax.

 ### Markdown Divs